begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 As these systems have traditionally not co-ordinated the development of this function they expect different functionality in many instances.
-In the following table, you should note that different settings of the JBASICEMULATE environment variable would elicit different functionality from this function.
+In the following table, you should note that different settings of the JBCEMULATE environment variable would elicit different functionality from this function.
 Where the emulate code is printed with strikethrough it indicates that the functionality is denied to this emulation.